docQodly/docs/docs/language/basics/lang-object.md

 title: Object
 ---

-Variables, attributes or expressions of the Object type can contain various types of data.
+Variables, attributes or expressions of the object type can contain various types of data.
 The structure of QodlyScript objects is based on the classic principle of "property/value" pairs.
 The syntax of these objects is based on JSON notation:

 - A property name is always a text, for example "Name".
 It must follow [specific rules](lang-identifiers.md#object-properties).

 - A property value can be of the following type:
-	- number (Real, Integer, etc.)
+	- number (real, integer)
-	- text
+	- string
 	- null
 	- boolean
 	- date (date type or ISO date format string)